Omari Richins

 When the Day is Done

 Given the knowledge and opportunities I have gained from doing my M.P.H., I share useful information for my fellow public health family on my platform – thePHmillennial.
+I also serve as co-founder for Brothers in Public Health Inc, a nonprofit organization working to involve men of color in the public health field in efforts for positive change supporting historically underserved communities.
 It gives me joy to assist others who are trying to find their path in public health.
 You can also find me reading a book or a public health-related paper, or watching my favorite soccer teams play—Bayern Munich, Arsenal, Trinidad & Tobago, and The Netherlands!

 Back to all people